INTHE4117 – Global epidemics

 Schedule, syllabus and examination date

-This course considers the changing nature of the global epidemic; global, national and local responses to the epidemic; and the role of research and evaluation.
-Its focus is on the social, cultural, economic and political factors surrounding HIV/AIDS and its prevention and control.
+This course considers the changing nature of global epidemics of infectious diseases and the global, national and local responses to these, including the role of research and evaluation.
+It looks into the social, cultural, economic and political factors surrounding epidemic threats such as HIV/AIDS, tuberculosis or the flu, their prevention and control.
 We will examine gender relations; poverty; stigma and discrimination; vulnerable populations; and community-based prevention and control; as well as global responses to HIV/AIDS, from patient activism to ‘global health’ interventions.
+Attention will also be given to understanding the role of biosecurity in framing global epidemics and the relation of responses to epidemic to health system development.

-This course will build upon the introductory course on HIV/AIDS but with a greater focus on social issues surrounding the epidemic, the interactions between biology and social factors, and the political architectures of response to HIV/AIDS.
+This course will build upon the Fundamentals of International Community Health Class (INTHE4013/14) but with a specific focus on issues surrounding infectious epidemics, the interaction between biology and social factors, and the political architectures of response to epidemics

 Indicative course content (topics):